cmashamolcm/learn_react/react-basics/react_ctnd.md

       `useNavigate()` - to move to ther pages `useParams()` - get path param value
       `useLoaderData()`- get data from loader
+      `useRouteLoaderData(id of route)` - to use loader of any parent route(precisely, already rendered route) with given id and get results
       `useNavigation()` - to know the navigation stack info 'useRouteError()' - to get error object(can be any object.
 Preferably Response) thrown from loader.

       `useSubmit()` - to trigger an action programatically for a route.
+      `useActionData()` - to get the response from action if any.
        ----------------------------------------------------------
       ```
       - Now, what to do if we want to have a loader to fetch some data based on path variable or query param?(*Data loading in Dynamic route*)